-Chances are if you walk into our house or work with us in our studio, you’ll end up sipping on some of our favorite coffee drinks: Vietnamese Iced Coffee.
+Chances are if you walk into our house or work with us in our studio, you’ll end up sipping on some of our favorite coffee drinks: Vietnamese Iced Coffee or Cafe Sua Da.
 For the morning, a manual pressed espresso or cappuccino will start the day.
 In the afternoon when we start feeling sluggish, a Vietnamese iced coffee is the perfect “pick-me-up”.
 If you’ve never had a Vietnamese Iced Coffee, it’s a combination of strong coffee and a hit of sweetened condensed milk, add iced and a super refreshing “ahh”.
 Our Vietnamese iced coffee recipe is simple and can be made by various methods.

 How to Make Vietnamese Iced Coffee and different brewing methods:

 Vietnamese iced coffee can be made in an number of ways, so have fun in exploring the different methods.
 We’re here to show you how we make it:

 Starting with good coffee grinds: Many Vietnamese cafes or restaurants will use often Cafe Du Monde grounds or they will grind their own coffee.
 Cafe Du Monde may be thought of as classic, however most of the better coffee shops around in Little Saigon here in Orange County and the shops Diane’s cousins took us to in Vietnam use a much better bean.
 We personally use our favorite coffee beans for our morning cappuccinos which lately have been either from Red Bay Coffee or La Barba Coffee (roasters we discovered on our travels).